 Treatment processes produce a stabilised product suitable for beneficial use.
 Biosolids normally contain between 15% and 90% solids.

-Australia currently produced approximately 300,000 dry tonnes of biosolids annually.
-Approximately 55% is applied to agricultural land and around 30% is disposed of in landfill or stockpiled.
-The remaining 15% is used in composting, forestry, land rehabilitation or incinerated.
+In 2017 Australia produced approximately 327,000 dry tonnes of biosolids annually.
+Approximately 75% is applied to agricultural land and around 19% is used for landscaping or land rehabilitation.
+The remaining 6% is stockpiled, landfilled or discharged to the ocean.

 Biosolids can be applied as a fertiliser to improve and maintain productive soils and stimulate plant growth.
-They are also used to fertilise gardens and parks and reclaim mining sites.
+They are also used to fertilise gardens and parks and rehabilitate mining sites.

 In Australia and New Zealand, biosolids have been used for: